buchiyexiao/buchiyexiao/README.md

 ### 💻 About myself:

-- I start learning web and pwn in ctf.
+- I start learning Mo Yu in ctf.
 - I hate coffee.
 - An undergraduate.
 - I majored in information security in Nankai University.